MoratoryChip63/html-portfolio/README.md

 # html-portfolio
-Practicing web development to make new skills with html
+Practicing web development to make new skills as a web developer